 In our example three profiles of different necks are plotted together in one sheet.
 It it clear at once that two of them (the Selmer and the Yanagisawa) are reasonably akin.
 These necks are interchangeable upto a certain extend, but will each give the instrument an intonation character of their own.
 The Martin–neck shows quite another profile, especially in the range from G through A# and it can be expected that this neck cannot be exchanged with the other two with any degree of succes.
 It belongs to an instrument of another type of build.
 In this respect, necks and their different profiles also show something of the difference between American saxophones and the French tradition.

 The bariton is a somewhat different story.
-The baritone barely shows the shift toward the right for the tones of the left hand, which is so evident in the smaller saxophones.
-The bore profile of the baritone as a rule doesn't show the characteristical narrowing that we find in the smaller instruments.
+The baritone shows the compression of acoustical length for the tones of the left hand, which is so evident in the smaller saxophones, to a much lesser degree.
+Consequently the bore profile of the baritone neck shows the characteristical narrowing to a much lesser degree.
 Also, the bartione has a smaller truncation which lies around the length of Ab3.
-Why that is so, is not directly clear but conventions about build of the instrument and its mouthpiece make that we cannot change that overnight.
-Maybe it has just a practical reason only: the top bow begins right above where originally the keywork ended (hole no 20, Eb3), next follows a downward crook and up again, because otherwise condensation flows back into the mouthpiece; we need some space for a tenon sleeve and next the neck has to jut out a little to accommodate to the wishes of the musician.
-That amounts to some total...
+Why that is so, is not directly clear but conventions about the build of the instrument and its mouthpiece make that we cannot change that overnight.

 Another strange phenomenon that can be explained through the compression of the acoustical length is the gradual rise in pitch above A2 and the typical behaviour of the saxophone to sound an F3 in the well known X,2 fingering.
 Rather you wouldn't expect a minor sixth on A (which is the basic fingering, after all) but a fifth, which still is the number next in the series of upper partials.
 The compression of acoustical length makes the instrument sound a semitone higher.
 Note, that when you perform the same trick on, say, Eb2 or E2 with the additional opening of key 13 (Ta or side Bb) you do get a fifth (Bb2 or B2).